google/googletest/docs/primer.md

 When invoked, the `RUN_ALL_TESTS()` macro:

-*   Saves the state of all googletest flags.
+*   Saves the state of all GoogleTest flags.

 *   Creates a test fixture object for the first test.